Frequently Asked Questions

 How can I make payment for my course?

 All course fees are in Australian dollars.
 Payment options are provided when you enrol through our website at the Enrol Here link.
 You can use any debit or credit card through our secure eWay connection, or PayPal, or you can make a bank transfer (either through internet banking or by making a deposit at a St George branch).
-Bank details are provided after your enrol if you choose the bank transfer option.
+Bank details are provided after you enrol if you choose the bank transfer option.
 You can also send a cheque in the mail and once it has cleared you will be able to start your course.
-If required, we can also create an invoice for payment by a chosen employment consultant, employer or other third party.
+If required, we can create an invoice for payment by a chosen employment consultant, employer or other third party.
 For all course payments we will issue the receipt by email.